bobzwik/Quad_Exploration/README.md

-# Quadcopter Artificial Potential Field Branch (of Quad_SimCon Project)
+# Quadcopter Exploration

+This project is based on the dynamic model and controller designed in [this project](https://github.com/bobzwik/Quadcopter_SimCon), which uses PyDy to derive the equations of motion.

+This project has as a goal to simulated a quadcopter/quadrotor exploring unknown environments (this is nothing groundbreaking, I'm doing this on my spare time as a hobby and to learn Python).

-This branch is for developing Artificial Potential Field navigation within pointclouds.
-Essentially, every point of the pointcloud is an obstacle that exerts a force on the drone in order to stop it from colliding with the obstacle.
-In this project, the Potential Field is used to navigate within a voxelized pointcloud tunnel.
+A pointcloud environment can be generated, where every point of the pointcloud can be considered as an obstacle.
+Currently, an Artificial Potential Field algorithm is used to navigate through the pointcloud ( each point exerts a force on the drone in order to stop it from colliding with it).
+More exploration algorithms are to come.

 [![Watch the video](http://img.youtube.com/vi/WuDDGpTPt2g/0.jpg)](https://youtu.be/WuDDGpTPt2g)